SimeonSavov/ProgrammingAdvanced_QA/README.md

 Task 3 revolves around the ChatRoom class, responsible for managing and displaying chat messages.
 This involves sending messages, displaying an empty chat, and presenting a formatted chat with multiple messages.
 The unit tests, implemented using NUnit.Framework, validate the functionality of sending messages, displaying an empty chat, and formatting a chat with multiple messages.

 In this section, I actively participate in hands-on exercises, refining my proficiency in unit testing.
 Each task addresses specific aspects of unit testing, offering practical insights and preparing me to create resilient, high-quality code.
 These exercises significantly contribute to enhancing my skill set for implementing effective unit tests in software quality assurance.

+## About the Nineteenth Section - Exam: Unit Testing

+The nineteenth and final section of the "Programming Advanced for QA" course is dedicated to the final exam.
+This exam assesses the comprehensive understanding and application of various programming concepts covered throughout the course.
+Here's a glimpse of the exercises included in the exam:

+**Task 1: Camel Case Converter**

+Task 1 involves the implementation of a CamelCaseConverter class, providing a method to convert a space-separated string into camel case format.
+The accompanying unit tests, created with NUnit.Framework, meticulously verify the converter's correctness under different scenarios, including empty strings, single words, and multiple words with mixed case.

+**Task 2: Number Frequency Counter**

+Task 2 introduces the NumberFrequency class, designed to count the frequency of digits in a given number.
+The unit tests meticulously validate the functionality under scenarios such as zero numbers, single-digit numbers, multiple-digit numbers, and negative numbers.

+**Task 3: Bank Account Manager**

+Task 3 revolves around the BankAccount class, responsible for managing account balances through deposit and withdrawal methods.
+The unit tests, implemented using NUnit.Framework, ensure the correctness of the deposit and withdrawal functionalities under various scenarios, including positive and negative amounts, valid withdrawals, and invalid withdrawal amounts.

+In this final section, the exam challenges participants to apply their acquired knowledge and skills across a range of programming tasks.
+Each exercise emphasizes specific programming concepts, allowing for a comprehensive evaluation of the proficiency gained throughout the course.
+This exam marks the culmination of the "Programming Advanced for QA" journey, providing a platform to showcase and apply the skills acquired in real-world programming scenarios.